peelframework/peel/docs/_manual/motivation.md

 ## Solution

 Peel can help you solve all of the above problems.
 The remainder of this manual explains how by means of the running example presented above.
-You can find [the final version of the developed *wordcount-bundle*](https://github.com/stratosphere/wordcount-bundle) at GitHub for reference.
+To get the example, run the following code snippet:

+{% highlight bash %}
+cd "$BUNDLE_SRC"
+mvn archetype:generate -B                         \
+    -Dpackage="org.peelframework.wordcount"       \
+    -DgroupId="org.peelframework"                 \
+    -DartifactId="peel-wordcount"                 \
+    -DarchetypeGroupId=org.peelframework          \
+    -DarchetypeArtifactId=peel-flinkspark-bundle  \
+    -DarchetypeVersion=1.0-SNAPSHOT
+cd "peel-wordcount"
+mvn clean deploy
+cd "$BUNDLE_BIN/peel-wordcount"
+{% endhighlight %}